List of Saw characters: Mark Wilson

 Mark Wilson, a 30-year-old software analyst, is one of Jigsaw's earliest victims, targeted because he feigned illness to excuse himself from his responsibilities.
 Mark is stripped naked and informed that he has a slow-acting poison in his body, the antidote to which is locked in a safe in the room.
 Mark has to walk over a floor covered in broken glass and use a candle to read the safe combination written on the wall, wary that his flesh is smeared with a highly flammable jelly-like substance.
-Mark eventually fumbles with the candle, burning himself alive, and his charred corpse, with the shape of a puzzle piece cut out of it, is later found by police.
+Just as he gets the safe open, Mark eventually fumbles with the candle, burning himself alive, and his charred corpse, with the shape of a puzzle piece cut out of it, is later found by police.
 It is shown in Saw V that his surname is Wilson, as indicated by a document observed by Agent Peter Strahm.